Pylons/pyramid/docs/narr/introspector.rst

   often be a singular version of the category name but it can be an arbitrary value.

+``action_info``

+  An object describing the directive call site which caused this introspectable to be registered; contains attributes described in :class:`pyramid.interfaces.IActionInfo`.

 Besides having the attributes described above, an introspectable is a dictionary-like object.
 An introspectable can be queried for data values via its ``__getitem__``, ``get``, ``keys``, ``values``, or ``items`` methods.